The Brookings Institution values our visitors' private information and understands the need for security and trust surrounding such information.

 Customer Service and Profile

-Based upon the personally identifiable information you provide us (i.e., your "profile"), we will send you a welcome email to verify your enrollment when you subscribe to an electronic newsletter.
+Based upon the personally identifiable information you provide us (i.e., your "profile"), we may send you a welcome email to verify your enrollment when you subscribe to an electronic newsletter, and we may send occasional emails notifying you of email products that may be of interest to you.

 We provide you the opportunity to opt out of having your personally identifiable information used for any of these purposes.